Do I Have Autism Spectrum Disorder?

 - Developmental assessment of skills (motor, language, social, self-help, intellectual).
 ASD is suspected when language and social skills

-- are significantly more impaired than is overall development
+- are significantly more impaired than is the overall development

 - Hearing test